agl-alexglopez/ccc/README.md

 - Why are non-allocating containers needed?
 They are quite common in Operating Systems development.
 Kernel code may manage a process or thread that is part of many OS subsystems: the CPU scheduler, the virtual memory paging system, the child and parent process spawn and wait mechanisms.
 All of these systems require that the process use or be a part of some data structures.
 It is easiest to separate participation in these data structures from memory allocation.
 The process holds handles to intrusive elements to participate in these data structures because the thread/task/process will live until it has finished executing meaning its lifetime is greater than or equal to the longest lifetime data structure of which it is a part.
 Embedded developers also often seem interested in non-allocating containers when an entire program's memory use is known before execution begins.
 However, this library explores if non-allocating containers can have more general applications for creative C programming.
 - Why is initialization so ugly?
 Yes, this is a valid concern.
 Upfront complexity helps eliminate the need for a `container_of` macro for the user see the [no container_of macros](#no-container-of-macros) section for more.
 Later code becomes much cleaner and simpler.
 - Why callbacks?
 Freedom for more varied comparisons and allocations.
-Learn to love auxiliary data.
+Learn to love context data.
 Also you have the chance to craft the optimal function for your application; for example writing a perfectly tailored hash function for your data set.
 - Why not header only?
 Readability, maintainability, and update ability, for changing implementations in the source files.
 If the user wants to explore the implementation everything should be easily understandable.
 This can also be helpful if the user wants to fork and change a data structure to fit their needs.
 Smaller object size and easier modular compilation is also nice.
 - Why not opaque pointers and true implementation hiding?
 This is not possible in C if the user is in charge of memory.
 The container types must be complete if the user wishes to store them on the stack or data segment.
 I try to present a clean interface.
 - Why handle and flat maps?
 Mostly experimenting.
 A flat hash map offers the ability to pack user data and fingerprint meta data in separate contiguous arrays within the same allocation.
 The handle variants of containers offer the same benefit along with handle stability.
 Many also follow the example of Zig with its Struct of Arrays approach to many data structures.
 Struct of Array (SOA) style data structures focus on space optimizations due to perfect alignment of user types, container metadata, and any supplementary data in separate arrays but within the same allocation.